← Back to Blog Commercial Lending

 Quick answer: for commercial loan rates australia intent, this guide gives you a practical decision framework before you apply.

-This guide gives you a 2026 framework to compare commercial loan options for owner-occupied and investment property without missing covenant risk, total cost, or implementation friction.
+This guide gives you a 2026 framework to compare current commercial loan rates for owner-occupied and investment property without missing covenant risk, total cost, or implementation friction.

 Why commercial rate comparison is more complex in 2026